-Whereas, The Bi-State Development Agency of the Missouri-Illinois Metropolitan District (the "Agency"/"BSD") is a body corporate and politic, created by an interstate compact between the States of Missouri and Illinois, acting by and through its Board of Commissioners (the "Board of Commissioners"); and Whereas, the Agency is authorized by Mo.
-Rev. Stat. §§ 70.370 et seq. and 45 Ill.
+Whereas, The Bi-State Development Agency of the Missouri-Illinois Metropolitan District (the "Agency"/"BSD") is a body corporate and politic, created by an interstate compact between the States of Missouri and Illinois, acting by and through its Board of Commissioners (the "Board of Commissioners"); and

+Whereas, the Agency is authorized by Mo.
+Rev. Stat. §§ 70.370 et seq. and 45 III.
 Comp.
 Stat.
-100/1 et seq. (jointly referred to herein as the "Compact") to purchase or lease, sell or otherwise dispose of, and to plan, construct, operate and maintain, or lease to others for operation and maintenance, passenger transportation facilities, and motor vehicle and other terminal or parking facilities; to contract with municipalities or other political subdivisions for the services or use of any facility owned or operated by the Agency, or owned or operated by any such municipality or other political subdivision; to contract and to be contracted with; and to perform all other necessary and incidental functions; and Whereas, Board Policy, Section 40.050, Disposition of Surplus Property provides that:
+100/1 et seq. (jointly referred to herein as the "Compact") to purchase or lease, sell or otherwise dispose of, and to plan, construct, operate and maintain, or lease to others for operation and maintenance, passenger transportation facilities, and motor vehicle and other terminal or parking facilities; to contract with municipalities or other political subdivisions for the services or use of any facility owned or operated by the Agency, or owned or operated by any such municipality or other political subdivision; to contract and to be contracted with; and to perform all other necessary and incidental functions; and the President and CEO, in conjunction with the Agency's Real Estate Department shall review all Agency real estate to determine the appropriate use of each property, and shall annually submit a report to the Board of Commissioners for its approval detailing all Agency property or properties that are not required for Agency purposes and may therefore be declared to be surplus and subject to sale, lease, or the grant of other property; and

+Whereas, Board Policy, Section 40.050, Disposition of Surplus Property provides that: